Here are answers to some frequently asked questions about the products in our store:

-We offer a ton of different customization options including virtually any powdercoating color you can imagine, laser engraving, and acid etching, etc. Any options that aren't listed on the product pages for any saber, 'might' be available, but would be a custom order and you would need to discuss it with us via direct email at: firstname.lastname@example.org , you will find we can happily accommodate most requests.
+We offer a ton of different customization options, more than anyone else, including virtually any powdercoating color you can imagine, laser engraving, and acid etching, etc. Any options that aren't listed on the product pages for any saber, 'might' be available, but would be a custom order and you would need to discuss it with us via direct email at: firstname.lastname@example.org , you will find we can happily accommodate most requests.
 If you have already placed your order, the preferred method of contact is to log into your account on the website, find the messages tab, pull your order number from the dropdown, and compose your message and click send.

 We have found after several years of making many thousands of blades, that the film inside gets creased or krinkled after time from not being able to flex upon itself when glued into the blade.
 Saber blades flex, even when just swinging or spinning around.
 If you keep the film stationary and the blade flexes, the film will crease.
 Not gluing the film in allows the film to spiral in on itself and flex with the blade.
 We have blades in the house that have seen years of use with no creasing.
 The only thing is, you have to take care when removing the blade not to let the film drop out and use your included dust cap to keep dust out, and the film in.

 Why are your blades 'frosted' looking, and can I get them totally clear like "insert competitor's name here"?